Industrial Valve Grinding Procedure

 The objective of valve grinding and lapping is to achieve a dense, flat surface.
 The LarsLap system, with its individually driven grinding heads, achieves just this.

 Friction driven grinding heads frequently produce a concave surface, i.e. one that is slightly lower on the inside.

 Single grinding discs frequently produce a convex surface, i.e. one that is slightly lower on the outside.
 With this type of grinder, the rotational speed is higher on the outside of the disc.
 In addition, grinding dust migrates to the periphery of the disc, contributing to additional grinding along the outside edge.

 A dense, flat surface is particularly important in the case of safety valves, as these rely on spring tension to remain shut.

-Friction is the key to all grinding.
+Friction is the key to all grinding, including the industrial valve grinding procedure.
 A successful result depends on the right amount of friction – this is what causes abrasion.
 The appropriate abrasion is decided by the material of the valve seat, the required amount of material removal and the machine speed.
 The single most significant factor in this equation is the friction, i.e. the grade of the abrasion material.
 This means grinding discs need to be selected with care.